blinky101/examples_lpc43xx/README.md

 ## Build the firmware the first time

-Go into the project root (e.g. `multibllinky`) and create a directory 'build' and go into that directory
+Go into the project root (e.g. `multiblinky`) and create a directory 'build' and go into that directory

 ```bash
 cd multiblinky